18paulb/316Instructions/EditImage.md

 Navigate back to the CodePen, and in the HTML section, find the `<img>` tag on line (line number).

-maybe insert screenshot of img tag here (with href="..." highlighted)
+maybe insert screenshot of img tag here (with src="..." highlighted)

 Modify the `<img>` tag to replace the URL of the cat with the URL you just copied.